 A place of mountains, ice and streaming wildflowers, Torngat Mountains National Park covers a 9,700 square-kilometre wedge of land at the northern tip of Labrador.
 Its name comes from the Inuit word Torngait, meaning “place where the spirits dwell.”

-Over centuries, Inuit residents have built up vast body of knowledge about the land, weather and wildlife.
+Over centuries, Inuit have built up vast body of knowledge about the land, weather and wildlife.
 Today, that first-hand knowledge teams up with modern science to guide management of the park… and help maintain a way of life.

-Science and indigenous knowledge may follow two different paths across this landscape, says Darroch Whitaker, but they converge at trail-end.
+Science and Indigenous knowledge may follow two different paths across this landscape, says Darroch Whitaker, but they converge at trail-end.

 “I’ve seen the synergies between the two, Inuit value science, but they also have their own knowledge to share.
-I’ve seen how these two ways of knowing inform one another, and how drawing on indigenous knowledge makes the science stronger.”
+I’ve seen how these two ways of knowing inform one another, and how drawing on Indigenous knowledge makes the science stronger.”